citra-org/chrono-db/README.md

 - copy the creds printed & connect with the [golang driver](https://github.com/citra-org/chrono-db-go-driver) for using chrono db

-If you get any issues, try with sudo/admin access, for further issues, reachout on the community sever
+If you get any issues, try with sudo/admin access, for further issues, reachout on the community server.

+We will be soon releasing download support for linux systems.

 ### Info